CCA Board of Governors

 In 1992 Rita formed her own consulting business with a focus on the enhancement of the technical excellence of mammography as a diagnostic tool, while increasing the awareness of the emotional sensitivity of breast related issues.
 Before her retirement in 2005, Rita was known nationally and abroad for her teaching skills and knowledge.
 She was a member of the FDA Advisory Committee for Mammography Quality Assurance and named an Honorary Fellow in the Society of Breast Imaging.
 In retirement Rita continued her work for the betterment of women’s health as the President of the Board of Directors for The Red Devils, a non-profit organization whose mission is to fund support services that improve the quality of life for breast cancer patients and their families.
 Here on Captiva, Rita is active in the community, serving as President of the Captiva Memorial Library Board, where she and her husband also volunteer.
 The Ewells also deliver meals for FISH.

 Rita and her husband Clay, both born and raised in Baltimore, fell in love with Captiva on their first visit in 1992.
 They became Florida residents in 2018 and now divide their time between their home on Captiva and a summer getaway on the Delaware coast.
+In her free time, Rita enjoys Pilates, reading, cooking and being a dog mom.

 Richard Sonking

 Richard Sonking, along with his partner Julia Grant, divide their time between New Hampshire and Captiva.
 “We first discovered Captiva in 2011 and fell in love with the small tight-knit community.
-It is a community comprised of interesting people with roots from all over the world that have settled in Captiva where all appreciate the relaxed and stimulating environment.”
+It is a community of interesting people with roots from all over the world that have settled in Captiva where all appreciate the relaxed and stimulating environment.”

 Mr. Sonking was president and founder of the company Rochard, an importer and distributor of fine China and glass as well as collectibles.
 He traveled throughout Europe working with various factories and studios developing products distributed by the most prestigious retailers throughout the country.
 For 30 years, Richard and Julia were lucky enough to reside in New York City, enjoying all the city had to offer.